oVirt/ovirt-site/source/release/3.5.4/index.html.md

 ### Hosted Engine on ISCSI

-*   On a new Hosted Engine deployment a clean LUN must be used in order to avoid issues with "hosted-engine --vm-status".
+*   On a new Hosted Engine deployment a clean LUN must be used in order to avoid issues with "Metadata version is too new".

 ## CVE Fixed